 The conventional model of developing programs involves a lot of human input.
 A simple example would be a calculator.
 An input is fed into the program.
 The input is computed using specific parameters set by the programmers.
 An output is then expressed.
 So 1 + 1 is the input.
-That calculator runs its parameters, in this case an algorithm and outputs 2.
-If the program needs to changed, a human alters the algorithm.
+That calculator runs its parameters, in this case, an algorithm and outputs 2.
+If the program needs to change a human alters the algorithm.
 While computers are capable of processing incredible amounts of information, they are not intelligent while they adhere to this model.
 They can only do exactly as they are told.
 Machine learning is the next step.

 Basic Artificial Intelligence has been around for a while.
 Machine learning is an early, simple but powerful example of AI.
 Machine Learning does not require the programmers to set the parameters, and therefore you cannot accurately predict the output.
 In Rand Fishkin’s Whiteboard Friday he mentions how Moz use simple machine learning mechanics to try and recreate Google’s page rank.
 They input into a program, just like the conventional model.
-In the case of Moz these inputs are all of the page metrics that they have identified, or can confidently assume that Google would use as signals in its search algorithm.
+In the case of Moz, these inputs are all of the page metrics that they have identified, or can confidently assume that Google would use as signals in its search algorithm.
 The program then uses the Google search results as a base and creates the algorithm as best as it can using it’s inputs.
 It will then output the resulting “MozRank”.
 Programs that use machine learning are still tweaked by a human.
 Changing those different inputs would alter the results.
-Moz use a minimum sample of 10,000 in their MozRank program.
+Moz uses a minimum sample of 10,000 in their MozRank program.

 Google Translate also works by machine learning.
 Originally, thousands of translated documents were fed into the system as its sample.
 There is no definite output like with a calculator.
-When you input a phrase to be translated, the program cross references its sample of translated documents and tries to reconstruct the phrase in another language as accurately as it can.
-The simplest way to make this more accurate is to increase the reference sample so that the program has greater ability to cross reference.
+When you input a phrase to be translated, the program cross-references its sample of translated documents and tries to reconstruct the phrase in another language as accurately as it can.
+The simplest way to make this more accurate is to increase the reference sample so that the program has greater ability to cross-reference.

 Deep Learning & Neural Networks

 Deep learning aims to take machine learning to the next level, letting the program choose its own inputs.
 This would be the first steps towards a true artificial intelligence.
 This is where the research of Dr. Geoffrey Hilton gives Google an advantage.
 Dr. Hilton is a pioneer in neural network systems.
 These are artificial programs that simulate the way that the human brain would operate.
 Dr. Hilton has the program work on a 4 plane model.
 Each plane contains a number of “neural functions”.
 These planes are basically complex groups of if statements.
-The results of each plane creates the “neural functions” of the next plane.
+The results of each plane create the “neural functions” of the next plane.

 An extremely simple explanation of the 4 planes are: